 - Then exhale, bring the hands down and return to normal posture.

 - Do the same procedure with the other leg.

 This Yogasana helps to overcome the problem of digestion during pregnancy.
 It improves blood flow to the uterus, which is good during pregnancy.
 Read – Surya Namaskar Benefits of Surya Namaskar.
-Yoga in Pregnancy, Yoga in Pregnancy, Yoga in Pregnancy
+Yoga in Pregnancy, Yoga in Pregnancy, Yoga in Pregnancy, yoga in pregnancy

 - Keep both feet in the normal position.